 Because your back injury worsened over time, you may still be eligible for benefits even if the deadline has passed from the date of the accident.
-However, now that you know your injury is work-related, you should report it immediately.
+However, now that you know your back condition is related to your job, you should report it immediately.

 Insurance companies often deny claims by employees who reported their injuries late.
 If that happens to you, however, it doesn't necessarily mean you won't be able to receive any workers' comp benefits.
 Most states excuse late reporting under some circumstances, at least up until a certain point.
 Even when you miss the reporting deadline, you still may be eligible for workers' comp benefits if, for example:

 If you report your injury now and your employer's insurance company denies your claim, you have the right to appeal.
 But you should strongly consider speaking with a workers' comp lawyer.
 A local attorney who's experienced in this field can explain the rules in your state, including the reporting deadline and whether you qualify for any exceptions.